Copying, moving, and renaming objects

 . -

 Change object metadata.
 Each Amazon S3 object has metadata.
 This metadata is a set of name-value pairs.
 You can set object metadata at the time you upload an object.
-After you upload the object, you cannot modify the object metadata.
+After you upload the object, you can't modify the object metadata.
 The only way to modify object metadata is to make a copy of the object and set the metadata.
 To do so, in the copy operation, set the same object as the source and target.

 Some object metadata is system metadata and other is user-defined.
 You can control some of the system metadata.
 For example, you can control the storage class and the type of server-side encryption to use for the object.
 When you copy an object, user-controlled system metadata and user-defined metadata are also copied.
 Amazon S3 resets the system-controlled metadata.
 For example, when you copy an object, Amazon S3 resets the creation date of the copied object.
 You don't need to set any of these system-controlled metadata values in your copy request.